Switching up the flow as we add the prefix

 - Commonality Connection: Anne Boleyn immediately begins a rapport with Katherine Howard upon realizing they were cousins who were both executed via decapitation.

-- Corrupt the Cutie: Henry Mannox and Francis Dereham to Katherine Howard, who was a naïve (albeit flirtatious) adolescent at the time they slept with her.
+- Corrupt the Cutie: What Henry Mannox and Francis Dereham do to Katherine Howard, who was a naïve (albeit flirtatious) adolescent at the time they slept with her.

-- Cultural Translation: Some lines were altered for the American production.
+- Cultural Translation: Some lines were altered for the American production to reduce English slang, mostly the word "mate".
 See the notes for the original wording.

 - "Waitnote , what was I meant to do?"